StanPlatinum/elf-respect/README.md

 ## Quick Start:

+Make sure

-Make sure 1) you have an 'SGX machine' (a machine whose CPU supports Intel SGX, with SGX Driver installed, and with SGXSDK installed in `/opt/intel`); 2) you have at least 10G memory (Swap could be included) and 100G disk space before having a try.
+1) you have an 'SGX machine' (a machine whose CPU supports Intel SGX, with SGX Driver installed, and with SGXSDK installed in `/opt/intel`);

+2) you have at least **10G memory (Swap could be included) and 100G disk space** before having a try, which means the most suitable place for having fun with elf-respect is a satisfiable server.

 The installation paths of other dependencies are in the same directory as elf-respect by default.